dotnet/linker/docs/design/compiler-generated-code-handling.md

 #### `RequiresUnreferencedCodeAttribute`

 The `RequiresUnreferencedCodeAttribute` marks the method as incompatible with trimming and at the same time it suppressed trim analysis warnings from the entire method's body.
-So for example:
+So for example (using C# iterator feature):

 ```csharp
 [RequiresUnreferencedCode ("Incompatible with trimming")]